-1-25.
-Explain the importance of a vision and mission statement.
+32. Explain the importance of a vision and mission statement.

 Answer: Reaching agreement on a formal vision and mission statement can greatly facilitate the process of reaching agreement on an organization's strategies, objectives, and policies.

-Organizational success depends on reasonable agreement on key issues, so a clear, jointly developed and supported, vision and mission statement is essential in strategic management.
+Organizational success depends on reasonable agreement on key issues, so a clear, jointly developed and supported, vision and mission statement are essential in strategic management.

-1-26.
-Discuss relationships among objectives, strategies, and policies.
+33. Discuss relationships among objectives, strategies, and policies.